-I’m Prashanth Parameswaran.
-I am currently Associate Editor at The Diplomat based in Washington, D.C. and a PhD candidate at The Fletcher School of Law and Diplomacy at Tufts University.
-I write, speak, and consult extensively on Southeast Asia, Asian security issues, and U.S. foreign policy in the Asia-Pacific.
+I’m Dr. Prashanth Parameswaran.
+I am currently a Fellow at the Wilson Center, an instructor at the Foreign Service Institute, and a Senior Columnist at The Diplomat based in Washington, D.C.
+I write, research, speak, and consult extensively on Southeast Asia, Asian security issues, and U.S. foreign policy in the Asia-Pacific.
 If you’d like to get in touch regarding opportunities, please fill out the form in the Contact section of the website.

-My writing has appeared in leading publications in the United States and in Asia, including The National Interest, Foreign Policy, and The Straits Times.
+My writing, research, and commentary has been featured in leading publications in the United States and in Asia, including Foreign Policy, The National Interest, and The Straits Times.
 I have contributed insights to top media outlets such as CNN, The New York Times, and The Economist.
-I publish longer essays, journal articles, and book chapters.
+I also publish policy reports, journal articles, and book chapters.
 I’m also on Twitter.

-Apart from writing, I also do regular interviews, deliver speeches at universities, think tanks and conferences, and consult for governments and companies.
-I have also attended key policy and academic conferences in the United States and Asia including the Shangri-La Dialogue in Singapore, the Asia-Pacific Roundtable in Malaysia, and the Xiangshan Forum in China.
+Apart from writing, I also conduct grant-based research, deliver speeches at universities, think tanks and conferences, and consult for governments and companies.
+I have also attended key Track 1.5 and Track II policy and academic conferences in the United States and Asia including the Shangri-La Dialogue in Singapore and the Xiangshan Forum in China.

 I previously worked on Asian affairs at several think tanks including the Center for Strategic and International Studies and the Project 2049 Institute.
 I hold a PhD and an MA in international affairs from The Fletcher School of Law and Diplomacy at Tufts University and a BA in foreign affairs and peace and conflict studies with highest distinction from the University of Virginia, where I graduated Phi Beta Kappa.